ezshine/vscode-rainbow-fart-waifu/README.md

 ## Special Thanks

-1.the extension included two voicepackages from [@justkowalski](https://github.com/JustKowalski)，[@PGG: 糖糖](https://github.com/heixiaobai/rainbow-fart-voice-pack).
+> 1.the extension included two voicepackages from [@justkowalski](https://github.com/JustKowalski)，[@PGG: 糖糖](https://github.com/heixiaobai/rainbow-fart-voice-pack).
-2.the extension included cmdmp3win.exe，from [@James K. Lawless](http://jiml.us)
+> 2.the extension included cmdmp3win.exe，from [@James K. Lawless](http://jiml.us)
-3.the default waifu model from [@二夏](https://erxia207.lofter.com)，if you want to design a original waifu only belong to you, contact her.
+> 3.the default waifu model from [@二夏](https://erxia207.lofter.com)，if you want to design a original waifu only belong to you, contact her.

-## Supported IDE & Platform
+## Supported Platform

-Only supported MacOS and Windows10
+> Only supported MacOS and Windows10

 ## Manual, 2 Commands